Information architecture (IA)

 - Improving the findability of an existing feature, content, or screen

-IA Resources
+IA resources

-VA.gov IA Team
+VA.gov IA questions